Package Inclusion Policy and Guidance

 However, closed sourced licenses are allowed if they allow the above.

 If the license you use is not on the list then please select "Other", and we'll get around to adding it.
-We tend to reject custom/untested licenses, and reserve the right to decide whether a license should be included.
+We reject custom/untested licenses and reserve the right to decide whether a license should be included.

 Please note that the definitions of "free" and "non-free" is the same as that of the Free Software Foundation.